Print

 Instructions

-2. Dry Rub: Combine Turkey Dry Rub ingredients in a small bowl, set aside.
+2. Make Dry Rub: Combine the Smoked Turkey Rub ingredients in a small bowl, set aside.

-3. Spatchcock Turkey: Place turkey on a large cutting board or rimmed baking sheet.
-Flip turkey so it is breast-side down.
-Take the kitchen shears, cut along both sides of the backbone (which will be running down the middle of the turkey) and remove.
-Flip over.
+3. Spatchcock the Turkey: Place turkey on a large cutting board or rimmed baking sheet.
+Place the breast-side down.
+Use kitchen shears to cut along both sides of the backbone (which will be running down the middle of the turkey) and remove.
+Flip the whole turkey over.
 Firmly press down towards the top of the breastbone with the palm of your hand, until you hear a crack.
 Check out our tutorial on How To Spatchcock a Turkey for even more details!

-4. Roasting Pan: Place onion, orange, chicken broth, white wine (if using), rosemary and thyme in the bottom of a large aluminum roasting pan.
-Place a wire rack on top of the roasting pan.* Place turkey on top of the wire rack, ensuring the breast-side is up.
+4. Prep Roasting Pan: Place the onion, orange, 2 cups chicken broth, white wine (if using), rosemary and thyme in the bottom of a heavy duty aluminum roasting pan.
+Place a wire rack on top of the roasting pan.* And put the turkey on top of the wire rack, ensuring the breast side is up.

-5. Butter + Season: Pat turkey dry with paper towel.
+5. Butter + Season: Pat turkey dry with paper towels.
 Take 1/4 cup softened butter and rub into every nook and cranny (including under the skin where possible).
-Season outside of the turkey with the dry rub.
+Season the outside of the turkey with the dry rub.

 7. Rest: Remove the turkey from the smoker, baste one more time and then let rest 10-15 minutes.
-Move the turkey onto a platter or large plate and cover with foil again to continue its resting for another 10-15 minutes.
+Transfer the turkey to a serving platter or large plate and cover with foil again to continue its resting for another 10-15 minutes.

-8. Gravy: Use juices at the bottom of the pan and follow our tutorial on how to make smoked turkey gravy.
+8. Optional Gravy: Use juices at the bottom of the pan and follow our tutorial on how to make smoked turkey gravy, if desired.

 9. Serve: Carve the turkey and serve immediately!